 Non-exempt employees shall record their time using an electronic time tracking system, as directed by the Consortium.
-Non-exempt employees are expected to use the electronic time tracking system to "clock in" and "clock out" for lunch breaks and any other time not spent working except for breaks of 15 minutes or less.
-Lunch and any other breaks must be taken onsite.
+Non-exempt employees are expected to use the electronic time tracking system to "clock in" and "clock out" for any time not spent working, except for breaks of 15 minutes or less, if any.
+The availability of lunch or any other breaks is subject to site schedules and staffing needs.
 An employee who fails to clock in or out must notify a Manager immediately.
 Repeated instances of failing to clock in or out will result in discipline.
 With the exception of bus drivers and bus monitors, non-exempt employees may not "clock in" or "clock out" remotely by logging into the electronic time tracking system via cell phone or otherwise.
-Employees must also review their time records for the week before submitting them to ensure their accuracy.
-Employees must report any inaccuracies to their immediate supervisor and/or Business Manager immediately.
-All time worked must be accurately recorded.
+Employees must also review their time records for the week before submitting them to ensure accuracy.
+Employees must report any inaccuracies to their immediate supervisor immediately.
 Any inaccuracy, dishonesty or fraud in the recording of time will result in discipline up to and including termination, and may also result in criminal and/or civil prosecution.

 Under no circumstances may non-exempt employees work without recording their time.
-They may not work at home unless given express permission by their immediate supervisor or the Executive Director.
-Further, they must take their full lunch break and may not work during it without express permission from their immediate supervisor or the Executive Director.
-If anyone, even a supervisor, instructs a non-exempt employee to deviate from this policy, the non-exempt employee should immediately report the matter to the Business Manager.
-Failure to do so may be grounds for discipline, up to and including discharge, for both the supervisor and the non-exempt employee.
+Employees may not work at home unless given express permission by their immediate supervisor or the Executive Director.
+If employees are offered a lunch break, employees must take their full lunch break and may not work during it without express permission from their immediate supervisor or the Executive Director.
+If anyone, even a supervisor, instructs a nonexempt employee to deviate from this policy, the non-exempt employee should immediately report the matter to the Human Resources Department.
+Failure to do so may be grounds for discipline, up to and including termination, for both the supervisor and the non-exempt employee.